Sidtheboss/SecondMind/README.md

-#  AI-Powered Research Intelligence Chatbot [Second Mind]
+#  AI-Powered Research Intelligence Chatbot ["Second Mind"]

 ## 📌 Overview
 This project is an **AI-driven research chatbot** leveraging **Retrieval-Augmented Generation (RAG)** with **FAISS, LangChain, and OpenAI's GPT** to provide **efficient document retrieval** and **intelligent research insights**.